ijasmoopan/Time.Now/README.md

 ## Time.Now

 This is my first ever master project.
-It is a collection of watches, so I named it 'Time.Now'.
-There is a reason for providing this name to my project.
+It is a collection of watches, so I named it as 'Time.Now'.
+There is a reason behind this name.
 That reason we all Gophers should knew.
 So in my point of view it is a right name for this project.

 In this I have done whole backend works, that means Rest APIs for every endpoints.
+There is having a question that why I done this project, If you want to know that please keep read the following.

 Before doing this project, I thought which project I will choose.
 That time I asked to some of my friends, then they suggest me if you can make an E-commerce website, then go with that.
 And while you are doing an E-commerce you can learn a lot.
 Basically I want to learn deeply what I am learning, it is one of my hobby.
 So I went with the E-commerce.